 The only voting securities entitled to vote at the Annual Meeting are the Shares.
 Each Share entitles its owner to one vote on an equal basis.
-There were 6,821,171 Shares issued and outstanding on the record date, February 17, 2015.
-Only Shareholders of record on the books of the Trust at the close of business on February 17, 2015 are entitled to notice of and to vote at the Annual Meeting.
+There were 6,726,869 Shares issued and outstanding on the record date, February 16, 2016.
+Only Shareholders of record on the books of the Trust at the close of business on February 16, 2016 are entitled to notice of and to vote at the Annual Meeting.
 The holders of a majority of the outstanding Shares, present in person or represented by proxy, will constitute a quorum at the Annual Meeting.
 Abstentions and broker non-votes will be counted for purposes of determining whether a quorum is present at the Annual Meeting.

 A plurality of the votes cast at the Annual Meeting by the holders of Shares present in person or represented by proxy and entitled to vote is required in order to elect each of the nominees for Trustee under Item 1.
-The proxy card provides space for a Shareholder to withhold his or her vote for a nominee to the Board of Trustees under Item 1.

-All votes will be tabulated by the inspector of election appointed for the Annual Meeting who will separately tabulate affirmative and negative votes, authority withheld for the nominees for Trustee, abstentions and broker non-votes with regard to the election of Trustees under Item 1.
-Any proxy submitted and containing any abstention or a broker non-vote will not be counted as a vote cast with respect to the election of Trustees under Item 1 or any other matter to which it relates.
+All votes will be tabulated by the inspector of election appointed for the Annual Meeting who will separately tabulate affirmative votes, authority withheld and broker non-votes with regard to the election of Trustees under Item 1.
+Any proxy submitted and containing any broker non-vote will not be counted as a vote cast with respect to the election of Trustees under Item 1 or any other matter to which it relates.